 The same oral routine won’t exactly work for everybody.
 Although, incorporating these five steps are the fundamentals for strong and healthy teeth.
 You should always consult the dentist regularly if you need further dental advice.
 Maintain a balanced lifestyle with these five steps and your oral health will thank you in the long-term.
 You will also wake up to clean teeth every day, especially if you’ve whitened your teeth.

 If you need oral health advice, contact our helpful dentists at Wollongong today.
-Dental care is worth smiling about. we’re motivated to delivering healthy and happy smiles.
+Dental care is worth smiling about, and we’re motivated to deliver healthy and happy smiles.
 If this is what you’re looking for, contact us now and book an appointment with us.